 There are two considerations in choosing how to dress for this course.
 First of all, our shop is in a poorly-insulated concrete block industrial building, and it gets cool and drafty in the winter time.
 Dress with a couple of warm layers, and for sure put on some warm socks.
 Secondly, this is a shop course and you'll be handling grease, oil, cutting fluid and so on.
 While our shop bikes have never been ridden, and have never been outside in the mud and dirt, it's still a shop environment.
 Be prepared to deal with the usual shop dirt and stains.

 There have been several snow days in which local schools, including the College campus, were closed.
 We were open as usual.
 Since instructors are local, at least one of us will be available and able to run the course on any given day.
 Regardless of radio announcements relating to local business and school closures, assume we're open.

-Class starts each morning at 8:30 a.m. sharp, usually with a review of the previous night's homework.
+Class starts each morning at 8:30 a.m. sharp (9:00am in Winter), usually with a review of the previous night's homework.
 Lunch time each day runs from 12:00 p.m. to 1:00 p.m., and may be compressed if the day is running tight.
-Class wraps up by 5:00 p.m. each day, and often by 4:00 p.m. on the middle Saturday.
-There is at least one 15 minute break mid-morning and mid-afternoon.
+Class wraps up by 5:00 p.m. each day (5:30pm in Winter), and often by 4:00 p.m. on the middle Saturday.
+There are small breaks throughout the day,

 As a service to WBI's students, our parent company, Winterborne Custom Bicycles, offers a one-time opportunity during the course to order tools, parts and accessories from any of Winterborne's suppliers, at a good discount below suggested retail prices.
 Home mechanics often use this opportunity to assess their needs and supplement their home tooling at a reasonable cost.
 It's also an opportunity to order bike parts which can be installed on the follow-up day.